Timing closure: Problems in timing closure and static timing analysis

 This diagram illustrates the slack values computed at each node in a timing graph using STA.
 Negative slack values indicate timing violations, while positive slack values represent available timing margins.
 This information is critical for identifying the most timing-critical paths in the design.

-Especially for slack, STA supposes the worst-case scenario where every gate transitions, we can compute the slack for each node.
+Especially for slack, STA supposes the worst-case scenario where every gate transitions, and computes the slack for each node.